The Web address of this

 how to tell whether your Self (capital "S") is

-your personality.
-You're far more apt to succeed in reducing toxic guilts
+far more apt to succeed in reducing excessive guilts

 and shame (and other wounds) when s/he leads your other subselves.